omidroshani/omidroshani/README.md

 - 🏗️ Building end-to-end **data-driven applications** to help businesses gain actionable insights.
 - ⚡ Optimizing and scaling **cloud-based infrastructures** to support mission-critical applications.

-Feel free to explore my repositories, and let’s connect if you’re looking for collaboration opportunities or have any questions! 🚀

----

 ## 🛠️ Skills